TinyTapeout/tinytapeout_www/content/guides/workshop/wokwi-get-started/_index.md

 ---
-title: 'Draw and simulate a logic gate with Wokwi'
+title: 'Simulate a logic gate'
 linkTitle: 'Draw and simulate a logic gate with Wokwi'
 description: 'Draw and simulate a logic gate with Wokwi'
-weight: 60
+weight: 30
 ---

 This guide will show you how to wire up a logic gate and simulate it in Wokwi.